Coronavirus Updates for Property Owners

 - May Delinquency Rates- As many tenants received stimulus checks, we did see rents coming in at a rate similar to April.
 We received over 92% of rents by the 10th of the month.
 Most of April's payments have now been received, although we do have a few outliers who are not making payments at this time.

-We expect delinquency to increase over the coming months.
 While we are optimistic the virus will be controlled, social distancing recommendations will relax, and the economy will rebound, we must be realistic to the challenges we are facing.
 We invite our landlords to be prepared for this possibility and for a potential sudden change in income.
 Here's a few reasons for this:

 - As you know, social distancing orders have caused many businesses to close and lay off workers in a number of ways.
 We've heard of entire businesses closing permanently, some closing temporarily, lay offs, furloughs, reduced hours, and reduction in overall business due to COVID-19.
 The tourism industry which should be kicking off its busy season is at a standstill as area beaches are closed and orders to suspend vacation rentals exist.
 Most everyone has been affected financially by this crisis.